bramu/help.trusender.github.io/_articles/automatically-unsubscribing-emails-that-have-bounced.md

 - The recipient's settings do not allow for email from the sender,
 - Suspicious or spammy content has been detected.

-When an email address returns a soft bounce for ten consecutive sends across a 30 day period, Vero automatically marks the customer as unsubscribed.
-The user is then marked as bounced, as per the details in the *Hard bounces* section above.
+When an email address returns a soft bounce 10 times within a 30 day peirod, Vero automatically suppresses the customer and marks them as "hard bounced".